KrisPiters/ros_workshop/exercises/part2.md

     rqt_graph

-Use the *2D Nav Goal* button in to give the robot a navigation goal.
+Use the *2D Nav Goal* button in Rviz to give the robot a navigation goal.
 First click the button, then click somewhere on the map (dragging before letting go of your click will allow you to set a goal orientation).
 As an example you could send your robot from end of the map to the other.

 Stop your running nodes before continuing.